StanfordSpezi/SpeziOnboarding/Sources/SpeziOnboarding/SpeziOnboarding.docc/ObtainingUserConsent.md

 }
 ```

-Next, you can use the identifier to instantiate two consent views with separate documents.
+Next, use the identifier to instantiate two consent views with separate documents.
 Note, that you will also have to set the "onboardingIdentifier", so that Spezi can distinguish the views.
-We recommend that you simply reause your document identifier for the onboardingIdentifier.
+We recommend that you simply reuse your document identifier for the onboardingIdentifier.

 ```swift
 OnboardingConsentView(